dschnare/jekyll-tools/README.md

   # Every other key represents a copy target, where the
   # key is a directory relative to the 'destination' setting.
-  # This form is a simple copy target where only files to copy
+  # This form is a simple copy target where only files and/or
-  # are listed in a sequence.
+  # directories to copy are listed in a sequence.

   inc/img:
     - _assets/from_design/images/**/*.*
-    - _assets/vendor/bootstrap/images/*.*
+    - _assets/node_modules/bootstrap/img/*.*

   # This form is an advanced copy target where custom settings
   # are specified.